 One of the basic difficulties in the program was that wellmeaning people convinced they were advancing the interests of the Air Force insisted on tinkering with one or another aspect of the "open" Discoverer program.
 Generally, the Corona managers at BMD were able to limit the ill effects by calling on the Central Intelligence Agency to apply quiet pressure to the danger spots.
 Sometimes it proved necessary to brief one or more people who had no role to play in Corona itself but whose influence was necessary to keep events from unfolding in undesired directions.
 A case in point was the July 1958 Department of Defense suggestion of deploying all Thor missiles and using all of the Army-developed Jupiters as satellite boosters.
 Since Jupiter was essentially incompatible with the WS 117L upper stage, the danger to Corona was obvious: at least a nine-month delay in schedules, re-engineering of payloads, reduction in orbital weights, and reliance on non-standard boosters.
-In this instance, Colonel Sheppard immediately contacted Bissell with a request that the CIA official take action "at the highest possible level" to insure that the suggestion was withdrawn before it could become a matter of debate.
+In this instance, Colonel Sheppard\ immediately contacted Bissell with a request that the CIA official take action "at the highest possible level" to insure that the suggestion was withdrawn before it could become a matter of debate.
 Apparently the maneuver was effective, for no more was heard of that particular gem.

 Sometimes it was difficult to decide whether to stifle such undesired assistance or to draw secondary benefits from it.
-Such was the affair of the highly respected reconnaissance expert who, as Colonel Sheppard put it, was complicating matters by "going around convincing people we should be doing the things we in fact are doing in the [Corona] program."
-The affair had its useful aspect, however, since it was inconceivable that one so highly placed could be unaware of actual reconnaissance programs, and his ill-timed propaganda must also have served to convince many that the Air Force was indeed concentrating on WS 117L rather than the Thor-boosted satellite.
+Such was the affair of the highly respected reconnaissance expert who, as Colonel Sheppard put it, was complicating matters by "going around convincing people we should be doing the things we in fact are doing in the Corona program."
+The affair had its useful aspect, however, since it was inconceivable that one so highly placed could be unaware of actual reconnaissance programs, and his ill-timed propaganda must also have served to convince many that the Air Force was indeed concentrating on WS ll7L rather than the Thor-boosted satellite.

-Another interesting problem Colonel Sheppard encountered was that the program director for the Thor-WS 117L "experimental and biomedical" satellite vehicle kept "insisting that the overt part of the system be designed rationally to support the overt missions."
-In this
+Another interesting problem Colonel Sheppard encountered was that the program director for the Thor-WS ll7L "experimental and biomedical" satellite vehicle kept "insisting that the overt part of the system be designed rationally to support the overt missions."
+In this instance there was no alternative to making him aware of the covert plan.
+How else could one explain designing the satellite vehicle for horizontal rather than vertical flight attitudes which were logical for biomedical experiments but impossible for film recovery purposes, or why it was undesirable to air-condition a specimen chamber when the truthful reason was that the chamber in question must covertly be made light tight.